prettier/prettier/docs/options.md

 ## Tabs

-Indent lines with tabs instead of spaces
+Indent lines with tabs instead of spaces.

 | Default | CLI Override | API Override      |
 | ------- | ------------ | ----------------- |
 | `false` | `--use-tabs` | `useTabs: <bool>` |

+(Tabs will be used for _indentation_ but Prettier uses spaces to _align_ things, such as in ternaries.)

 ## Semicolons